ur4ckh/CheatDevicePS2-wiki/Cheats.md

 The location of the cheat database files need to be set in [CheatDevicePS2.ini](https://github.com/root670/CheatDevicePS2/wiki/Settings).

+A list of supported code types can be found [here](https://github.com/root670/CheatDevicePS2/wiki/Code-Types).

 ## Enable Codes
 Each game should have a cheat containing an "enable code", AKA a 9-type hook code.
 These are used to install a jump to the code engine during gameplay to apply the active codes.
 Some older games don't have 9-type enable codes, in which case the code engine will attempt to find a hook automatically.
 This has the side-effect of automatically hooking into loader ELFs such as OpenPS2Loader, wLaunchELF, GSM, etc. which has a good chance of causing these loaders to crash.
 Because of this, it is highly recommended that you add a 9-type enable code to a game's cheat list if it doesn't already have one.